JosephNamihas/MathGame/README.md

 <p> When to use methods.
 Can you overdo it with methods?
 Generally, the DRY principle is followed, by I felt like I made the code more complicated and harder to read by adding additional methods.
 My switch-case statement was originally bloated from methods (validation mainly).
 I took them out an decided to use the switch-case to hold more of the logic

 <p> I also went ahead and added the random game option.
 The decision making possibilites of the program then spiralled a bit out of control and I felt it was a bit messy.
 Highlighted the importance of modular code that can scale up.+

+<p> Don't use Globals.
+Professionals would encapsulate core program flow in a class (scores, numbers, randoms etc)

+<p> Look into Recursion vs Iteration.